Exclusive: U.S. mulls using sweeping powers to ramp up production of coronavirus protective gear

 U.S. health officials have told Americans to begin preparing for the spread of the virus in the United States.

 The law grants the president the power to expand industrial production of key materials or products for national security and other reasons.
+The biggest producers of face masks in the United States include 3M Corp, Honeywell International Inc and Kimberly-Clark Corp.

-Trump has faced criticism from Democrats over his administration’s response to the outbreak.
+Trump, a Republican seeking re-election on Nov.
+3, has faced criticism from Democrats over his administration’s response to the outbreak.

 Health and Human Services (HHS) Secretary Alex Azar told lawmakers this week that the United States needs a stockpile of about 300 million N95 face masks - respiratory protective devices - to combat the spread of the virus.
 The United States currently has only a fraction of that number available for immediate use, Azar testified.